danielgeiszler/personalwebsite/posts/20241219-machine-learning-basics/machine_learning_basics.md

 **Elastic Net**: combines L1 and L2 regularization, simultaneously shrinking coefficients while performing feature selection.
 The relative weight of the L1 and L2 contributions to regularization are controlled by the $\alpha$ parameter.

-### Deep Learning
-Deep learning uses multi-layer neural networks to learn representations from data.
-Each layer is made up of neurons which activate under simple activation functions.
-Differences in deep learning modalities can arise from differences in activation functions or neuron connectivity.